Triethylsilane

 Triethylsilane is the organosilicon compound with the formula (C2H5)3SiH.
 It is a trialkylsilane.
 The Si-H bond is reactive.

+It was first discovered by Albert Ladenburg in 1872 among the products of reduction of tetraethyl orthosilicate with sodium and diethylzinc.
+He also prepared it by a stepwise reduction via ethoxytriethylsilane and named it silicoheptyl hydride, reflecting the idea of a silicon compound analogous to a seven-carbon hydrocarbon.

 This colorless liquid is used in organic synthesis as a reducing agent and as a precursor to silyl ethers.
 As one of the simplest trialkylsilanes that is a liquid at room temperature, triethylsilane is often used in studies of hydrosilylation catalysis.